Supplying cooked meals to our community

-The Kitchen Collective is our programme aimed at supplying cooked meals to those in need during the COVID-19 crisis.
+The Kitchen Collective is our programme aimed at supplying cooked meals to those in need.
+The programme started during the covid-19 crisis, but has continued every since.
 While we also deliver food parcels, there is no substitute for a prepared meal.

 All our meals are prepared by volunteer chefs in kitchens across Oxford, with all ingredients sourced from food surplus – food that otherwise would be going to waste, but with some logistical magic and huge volunteer effort can be transformed into delicious, reheatable meals.